 Prairie thunderstorm raging outside.
 I’m on high ground, but a ranger today said yesterday, several trucks were blown over in the Interstate.
 Not much wind.
 The photo below is of a ruined building is in the ghost town (real) of Scenic, SD., a few miles from the reservation border.

 US history is filled with hatred of the native populations.
-Many immigrants thought the native peoples were savages and vermin that needed total extermination to allow Christian European theft, exploitation, and ultimately destruction of the pristine lands where natives had lived and prospered 6,000 years– without destroying anything.
-There are signs of friction, between white immigrants and natives, still today.
-But all the natives I met were friendly, helpful, open and easy-going.
+Many immigrants thought the native peoples were savages and vermin that needed total extermination to allow Christian European theft, exploitation, and ultimately destruction of the pristine lands where natives had lived and prospered 6,000 years.
+There are still numerous signs of friction, bitterness, and exploitation between white immigrants and natives today.
+But all the natives I met were friendly, helpful, open, and easy-going.

 I’d like to go back.
-And they asked me to return.
+And they asked me to.